 You ever heard of a Vegemite sandwich?
-It’s an Australian thing, as well as a New Zealander thing.
-If you’re old enough to know the Men At Work song, Land Down Under, you may have noticed the lyric about a Vegemite sandwich and wondered, “What is vegemite?”
+It’s an Australian thing, as well as a New Zealand thing.
+If you’re old enough to know the Men At Work song, Land Down Under, you may have noticed the lyric about a Vegemite sandwich and wondered, “What is Vegemite?”

 The aforementioned lyrics of Land Down Under go like this: